The application period for Fall 2020 is now CLOSED.

+The Graduate Group in Biostatistics is committed to increasing diversity and equity among our graduate student population.
 Women, members of underrepresented minority groups and individuals with disabilities are strongly encouraged to apply.

 An undergraduate major in Mathematics, Statistics, Biostatistics or Biological Sciences with a quantitative orientation is typical for Biostatistics graduate students but is not required.
 However, because of the mathematical nature of some of the graduate coursework, students should be able to demonstrate good mathematical ability and should have taken coursework in mathematics.
 Students preferably would have had some exposure to courses in the life sciences (biological, environmental, medical, and agricultural sciences).
 Students without sufficient coursework in mathematics or life sciences may be admitted on the condition that deficiencies will be corrected during the first year of study.
 Applicants for the Ph.D. must have completed the course requirements (or their equivalents) for the M.S. degree in Statistics.